 Metaverse Studio is infiltrating the educational sector through augmented reality and the virtual world.
 The Metaverse Studio allows students and teachers to create augmented realities in their classrooms.
 They can also use the platform to develop apps and enhance their learning experience through virtual activities.

 The Metaverse is a hot topic in the tech world these days.
 But what is the Metaverse, and what does it mean for healthcare?
-In essence, the Metaverse is a digital representation of the real world, and it allows people to interact with each other and objects in a virtual space.
+In essence, the Metaverse is a digital representation of the real world, allowing people to interact with each other and objects in a virtual space.

 This could have significant implications for healthcare, enabling doctors to practice surgeries or diagnose diseases in a simulated environment.